highchair/artinruins-com/_property/weybosset-mills-dye-house.md

 ***

+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_

+[…] 46 Dike Street appears on the 1919 map as a Dye House for use by the **American Woolen Company** - Weybosset Plant.
+The long, rectangular building is attached to a three-story structure to the rear […].
+Owners of the lot on which 46 Dike Street stands included Thomas Sawyer (1864-1905); the Church of the Messiah (1905-1914), Albert G. Winward (1934-1954), and the Winward Trucking Co., Inc. (1954-1955).
+A sign on the building identifies the current occupants as Modern Trucking, Inc. 217 and 239 Oak Street was owned by members of the Waterman family through to 1922 when the property was acquired by Archibald Silverman and Benjamin Hyman.

+***

 _From “Downtown Providence: Statewide Historical Preservation Report P-P-5,” prepared by the RIHPHC, May 1981_

 […] Early 1870s structures include a small brick mill (mill number two) on the northeast corner of Troy and Oak Streets, a large stone ell on the eastern side of the earlier structure, and a small addition to the rear extension of the mill.
 These structures were used for scouring, picking, and dyeing the wool. […]

+***

 _From “RHODE ISLAND: An Inventory of Historic Engineering and Industrial Sites”, Gary Kulik and Julia C. Bonham, 1978_